 KPI is a metric that is used to ascertain your actual performance against your business objectives.

-So, in SEO, KPIs are metrics used to measure your performance against your SEO objectives, which could be ranking number 1 for the different business keywords on Google, increasing the time spent on the site, getting more conversions and sales or building your subscriber list.
+So, in Search Engine Optimization (SEO), KPIs are metrics used to measure your performance against your SEO objectives, which could be ranked number 1 for the different business keywords on Google, increasing the time spent on the site, getting more conversions and sales or building your subscriber list.

 Metrics could either be expressed in numbers or in ratios (percentages).
 So we actually have “number metrics” and “ratio metrics”.